 To calculate your IRA minimum distribution, divide the fair market value of each applicable IRA (as of December 31 of the prior year) by the distribution period/distribution factor published in the IRS RMD table for the year.
 The IRS provides RMD worksheets to help you understand what you’re required to withdraw every year.
 RMDs are decided by a life expectancy factor.
-This means your distribution factor will decrease over time, and your RMD will decrease as you age.
+This means your distribution factor will decrease over time.

 Distribution factors tend to change yearly.
 You should carefully research the current numbers on the IRS website to ensure you’re calculating your RMDs correctly.
 The IRS offers online RMD resources to help you make sense of current rules and requirements.

 IRA RMDs are taxed as ordinary income the year they’re withdrawn.
 The top tax rate for RMDs in 2021 and 2022 is 37%.